Aaryan2R/HomeVault/README.md

 ### Security
 - Passwords hashed with Werkzeug — never stored as plain text
 - Secret key stored in `.env` — never hardcoded in source
+- CSRF protection on every form and upload/rename request
 - File access permission-checked on every route
 - Trashed files fully blocked from download, preview, and share
 - All state-changing actions use POST requests
 - Debug mode disabled by default
+- Custom error pages for 404, 403, and 500 — no stack traces shown to users

 ---